 Attend our Meetings

-The Regenerative Farming, Forests and Food Systems Work Group meets during the break out sessions at CAN’s monthly meetings, the 4th Monday of the month.
-Additionally, the group meets every third Monday of the month.
+The Regenerative Farming, Forests and Food Systems work group meets during the break out sessions at CAN’s monthly meetings, the 4th Monday of the month.
+Additionally, the group alternates between Northampton and Amherst on the third Monday of every month from 6:30-8:30pm.
 Please join us for one of our upcoming meetings:

 Current Campaigns and Projects

 - Poison free (Pesticides, Glyphosate)/Pollinator Friendly Campaign